parcefal99/flood-prediction/ML/README.md

 ## Evaluation

-After training evaluation is necessary, hence you should run:
+After training, if you need to evaluate the model again, you should run:

 ```bash
 python eval.py --run_dir /path/to/run --epoch EPOCH --gpu GPU